theofficegroup/tog-fe-interview-task/README.md

 Please add a README.md with instructions on how to run your code.

+> Bonus points if you deploy your solution to a static hosting provider!

 Apart from the above you have total free range, so have some fun!

+When you are ready, send a link to your repo back to the agency to share with TOG.

 Please don't feel obliged to spend more than 3 hours on this - and don't worry if you don't finish, we can discuss what else you would have liked to do in the follow up interview.